Luke 2:8-14

 Overcrowded City.

-Pinpointing Jesus’ location wasn’t the only problem locating where Jesus was born.
-First of all, the city was OVERcrowded because Caesar Augustus mandated that the whole Roman Empire be registered in their home towns, based on their family and lineage, so he could tax everybody to get even more money for himself. 🤨
+Pinpointing Jesus/Y’Shua’s location wasn’t the only problem in locating where He was born.
+The city was OVERcrowded because of Caesar’s mandate.
+He demanded that the whole Roman Empire be registered.
+They had to travel to their home towns based on their family and lineage, so he could tax everybody in order to get even more money for himself. 🤨

 –